mark-mcdermott/xin/README.md

 ## Quick Start

-1. Download the latest `.dmg` file from GitHub Releases
+1. Download the latest `.dmg` under Releases in the right sidebar of the GitHub repo
 2. Open the `.dmg` file
 3. Drag Xun into your Applications folder
 4. Open Xun from Applications